-Fake is any action by a player to simulate that he/she has been fouled or to make theatrical exaggerated movements in order to create an opinion of being fouled and therefore gaining an advantage.
+Fake is any action by a player to simulate being fouled or to make theatrical exaggerated movements in order to create an opinion of being fouled and therefore gaining an advantage.

 Article 34 Personal foul

 34.1.1 A personal foul is a player's illegal contact with an opponent, whether the ball is live or dead.